 The Stetson Opera Theater Rehearsal Hall is located in Cummings Gym.
 Opera rehearsals may be held in this facility as well as various rooms in McMahan and Presser Hall.

-Various EXP classes, such as Movement and Exercise for Musicians, are held in the Hollis Center Dance Studio.
+Various Music Experience classes, such as Movement and Exercise for Musicians, are held in the Hollis Center Dance Studio.

 Multimedia Laboratory and Music Studio